 How often do the escape room themes change?

 Shannon: “When we bought it, the rooms had been very loved over three years and needed a change.
 There was a lot of learning on our part on how often do you rotate rooms, how long is long enough, how long is too long?
 We went to an escape room conference – there were people there who have done this for years.
 They write the stories, create the puzzles, create the room flow, and come help develop the rooms.
 We brought in a lady from Canada with Game Masters, closed for two weeks and redid every room.
 We tried to choose things that were relevant to Frisco and that people in Frisco would love.
 We’ve learned that most people who come to us are just families who want to have fun and connect, or corporate teams who want to do some team building.
 As we change out those rooms, we will keep “family friendly” in mind.”

 What is your favorite escape room theme you’ve had?

-Shannon: “Our favorite is the Lost Jewel of Zanzabar.
+Shannon: “One of our favorites was the Lost Jewel of Zanzabar.
 We love entry level rooms because almost everyone can enjoy them.
-We ripped down walls and put blood, sweat and tears into building that room and it’s very dear to us.”
+We ripped down walls and put blood, sweat, and tears into building that room.”

 Fred: “On the other hand, we also really loved the Christmas rooms that we did at the Frisco Fresh Market.
 One thing we identified and took a risk by doing was to create a seasonal escape room.
 We created two identical rooms for Christmas about who stole Christmas.
 It was a story that had a great game, it was at a beautiful location.
 The story was how mom hides the presents and the kids wonder what’s going on.
 They go through the process of being appreciative and finding the presents together.”